idio-lang/idio-by-example/idio-source/arrays.rst

 ######

 Arrays are integer-indexed collections of references to values.
-You can only access existing indices and you can only grow or shrink and array by amending the start or end of the array.
+You can only access existing indices and you can only grow or shrink an array by amending the start or end of the array.

 The index can be negative to access elements from the end of the